Appearance

 Using Your Token

-To authenticate your API requests, include your token in the Access-Token
+To authenticate your API requests, include your token in the Access-Token header:

 bash